swapitsneil/googleplaystore/README.md

-# 📱 Google Play Store Data Analysis Project
+# 📱 Google Play Store Analytics & App Success Prediction

-## 📌 Project Overview
+## 🚀 Project Overview

-This project performs an in-depth **Exploratory Data Analysis (EDA)**, **Descriptive Statistics**, and **Inferential Statistics** on the Google Play Store dataset to uncover insights about app performance, ratings, installs, categories, pricing, reviews, and user sentiment.

-The objective is to transform raw app-store data into meaningful business insights and build a strong foundation for future Machine Learning models that can predict app success, ratings, installs, and user engagement.
+This project analyzes Google Play Store applications using Data Cleaning, Exploratory Data Analysis (EDA), Inferential Statistics, Feature Engineering, Machine Learning, and an Interactive Streamlit Dashboard.

+The objective is to identify the factors that contribute to app success and build a predictive model that estimates an application's success category based on characteristics such as category, pricing strategy, content rating, and app size.

 ---

-## 🎯 Project Goals
+## 🎯 Business Problem

-- Understand the structure and quality of Google Play Store data
-- Perform extensive data cleaning and preprocessing
-- Analyse app ratings, installs, reviews, pricing, and categories
-- Generate business insights using visualisations
-- Apply statistical techniques to validate assumptions
-- Prepare the dataset for future Machine Learning applications
+Developers often struggle to determine whether an app idea is likely to succeed before launch.

+This project aims to answer:

+- Which categories perform best?
+- Do free apps outperform paid apps?
+- How do ratings and reviews impact installs?
+- Which factors influence app success?
+- Can we predict app success before launch?

 ---

-## 📂 Dataset Information
+## 📂 Dataset

-This project uses two datasets:
+The project uses two datasets:

 ### 1. Google Play Store Apps Dataset

-Contains information about:
+Contains:

 - App Name
 - Category